Green-Software-Foundation/patterns/docs/catalog/web/serve-images-in-modern-formats.md

 - `E`: Reducing the amount of emissions by reducing time spent on transfering and processing images

 ## Assumptions
-- The ability to use modern webbrowsers with supportes modern image formats
+- The ability to use modern webbrowsers which supports modern image formats

 ## Considerations
 - Consider minification to reduce emissions on other resources